aws-samples/aws-resilience-hub-tools/README.md

 * [create-resiliency-policy](./create-resiliency-policy) - Creates a resiliency policy within Resilience Hub using AWS CloudFormation
 * [create-resource-group-for-resilience-hub](./create-resource-group-for-resilience-hub) - Creates an AWS Resource Group that only contains resources supported by Resilience Hub
+* [aws-codepipeline-integration](./aws-codepipeline-integration) - Example of how Resilience Hub can be integrated with AWS CodePipeline for continuous resilience
 * [github-actions-integration](./github-actions-integration) - Example of how Resilience Hub can be integrated into Github Actions for continuous resilience
 * [jenkins-pipeline-integration](./jenkins-pipeline-integration) - Example of how Resilience Hub can be integrated into Jenkins Pipeline for continuous resilience
 * [resilience-hub-csv-export](./resilience-hub-csv-export) - Export data from Resilience Hub for all applications in a CSV file that can be used for reporting and analytics